Details

 USD

-Enroll before 28th February and get high quality lamination on your hardcopy certificate absolutely free!
+Enroll before 31th May and get high quality lamination on your hardcopy certificate absolutely free!
 Use your certificate to your advantage by showing your certified credentials to prospective employers and recruiters.

 Syllabus

-Introduction to Medical Transcription
+Introduction to Medical Transcription/Healthcare Documentation

 Tools of the Trade